jasonjgeiger/theplan/career/iteration-5.md

 # OPEN QUESTIONS
 - Where are my skills and experiences the most valuable?
+- Where can I leverage my development (HTML, JS, CSS) skills in Windows?
+Learn XAML?
 - What opportunities are available to pursue RAI 100%?